-When the site is seeded to perennial forage species, particularly introduced perennial grasses, this community phase can persist for several decades.
-Some introduced species, such as smooth brome, are very aggressive, frequently form a monoculture, and can invade adjacent sites if conditions are favorable.
+The Perennial Grass Community Phase (5.2) occurs when the site is seeded to perennial forage species.
+This community phase can persist for several decades, particularly when seeded to introduced perennial grasses.
+Some introduced species, such as crested wheatgrass or smooth brome, are very aggressive, frequently form a monoculture, and can invade adjacent sites if conditions are favorable.
 A mixture of native species may also be seeded to provide species composition and structural complexity similar to that of the Reference State (1).

 However, soil quality conditions have been substantially altered and will not return to pre-cultivation conditions within a reasonable timeframe (Dormaar et al., 1994).